night0721/Lilase/README.md

 - Can customise fetch time (the faster, the higher chance to get the item you want)
 - Webhook system to send you that an item has been bought
 - Failsafe in Limbo
+- Auto reconnect to server when disconnected
+- Auto skip confirmation screen
+- GUI showing coordinates, fps and clock and more error
+- Auto ungrab mouse when sniping/flipping

 # Changelog:
 - v1.0.1-beta - Initial Release, with auto buy
 - v1.0.2 - Added flipper, profit check, auto post
+- v1.0.21 -
+     Auto reconnect to server when disconnected
+     ungrab mouse when sniping/flipping
+     auto skip confirmation screen, with GUI showing coord fps and time and more error catching however config still broken, keep using Lilase.cfg first.
+Will fix config and discord in next update

 # Example Config:
 ```cfg